brusMX/brusMX.github.io/_posts/2018-04-03-hybrid-cluster.md

             }
         }
     }
-    EOT
     ```

-    Press `Enter` on your keyboard to continue.
+    Finally type in CAPS `EOT` and press `Enter` on your keyboard to close and save the file.

 1. Cat the file `cat hybrid-cluster.json` and make sure that the variables **dnsPrefix**, **adminUsername**, **keyData**, **clientId** and **secret** were populated.
 If not, you can edit `.env` and re-run the command above and it will replace the `hybrid-cluster.json` file with the new variables.
 Alternatively, you can open the file with VSCode and edit it with the right info: `code hybrid-cluster.json`.